-A child with epilepsy is still a child, so let her be herself.
+Children living with epilepsy are still children, so let them be themselves.
 Your child may have epilepsy, but don’t let epilepsy define them.
-As the parent or guardian of a child living with partial-onset seizures, you probably know all too well the impact on his or her day-to-day life.
-The first step to finding a balance between treatment and childhood in a child living with partial-onset seizures is to understand epilepsy.
+As the parent or guardian of a child living with partial-onset seizures or primary generalized tonic-clonic seizures (PGTCS), you probably know all too well the impact on his or her day-to-day life.
+The first step to finding a balance between treatment and childhood in a child living with seizures is to understand epilepsy.

 What is epilepsy?

 - Epilepsy means the same thing as "seizure disorders."

 - Epilepsy is a condition of the brain causing repeated and unpredictable seizures.

 - A seizure is caused by a disturbance in the normal electrical activity of the brain.